Fourth of July Deviled Eggs

-Pick out how many eggs you will need and boil them in salted water for about 20-30 minutes.
-When finished, drain the water and gently place the eggs in a bowl of ice water to soak until cooled off.
+First, pick out how many eggs you will need and boil them in salted water for about 20-30 minutes.
+When finished, drain the water.
+Gently place the eggs in a bowl of ice water to soak until cooled off.

 Remember: the darker your color is, the faster your eggs will color.

-When they are done soaking, lay the eggs on some card board or a large plate covered with paper towels to soak up the moisture.
+When they are done soaking, lay the eggs on some cardboard or a large plate to dry.
+Use paper towels to soak up the moisture.
 Be careful when handling the eggs and watch the dye as it can get messy!

-Once dry, cut each egg in half lengthwise (you can use a serrated knife to make them look pretty) and put the yolks in a separate bowl.
+Once dry, cut each egg in half lengthwise (you can use a serrated knife to make them look pretty).
+Put the yolks in a separate bowl.
 Make sure you have your serving dish nearby to place eggs in as they will be very slippery.